 Access: The access core theme reflects WSU’s commitment to providing an affordable, quality education to communities with significant socioeconomic and cultural differences.

 Learning: The learning core theme is central to WSU’s mission to provide transformative educational experiences and its commitment to support student success at every stage of the student life cycle.

 Community: The community core theme reflects WSU’s role as an educational, cultural and economic steward for the region.

 Strategic Plan Enrollment Target

-To facilitate the goals of the plan, university total headcount enrollment will grow to 32,000 students by fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.
+To facilitate the goals of the WSU Strategic Plan, university total headcount enrollment will grow to 32,000 students by Fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.

 By Fall 2025, WSU will become an Emerging Hispanic-Serving Institution by growing our percent of students who identify as Hispanic or Latino descent to 15%.